Grilled Spare Ribs with Barbecue Sauce

 Meanwhile, make barbecue sauce: In a medium saucepan, melt butter over medium heat.
 Add onion and garlic; season with salt and pepper.
 Cook until soft, 2 to 3 minutes.
-Add ketchup, vinegar, Worcestershire, cayenne, and desired variation (see ingredients above).
+Add ketchup, vinegar, Worcestershire, cayenne, and desired variation (see below).
 Bring to a simmer.
 Cook, stirring occasionally, until slightly thick, about 5 minutes.
 Set aside.

 Heat grill to medium-high; lightly oil grates.
 Carefully remove ribs from foil, pouring off any accumulated liquid.
 Brush ribs generously with sauce; grill until charred, 2 to 3 minutes per side.
 Serve with extra sauce, if desired.